nginxinc/nginx-azure-workshops/labs/lab3/readme.md

 ## Expose the NGINX Plus Ingress Dashboard with Nginx for Azure

-Being able to see your NGINX Plus Ingress Dashboards remotely will be a big help in observing your traffic metrics and patterns within each AKS cluster.
+Being able to see *both* of your NGINX Plus Ingress Dashboards remotely will be a big help in observing your traffic metrics and patterns within each AKS cluster.
 It will require only two Nginx for Azure configuration items for each cluster - a new Nginx Server block and a new Upstream block.

 This will be the logical network diagram for accessing the Nginx Ingress Dashboards.